A deep dive on macOS universal binaries

 In turn, integer_t

-is defined as a 32-bit signed integer by $(xcrun
+is defined as a 32-bit signed

---show-sdk-path)/usr/include/mach/machine/machine_types.defs
+$(xcrun --show-sdk-path)/usr/include/mach/machine/machine_types.defs

 :